eastgenomics/eggd_001_Reference/bed_files/README.md

 * :sleeping_bed: /bed_files/b38/kits/myeloid/probes_GRCh38_myeo_v1.0.bed
 > This is the bed file provided by TWIST and includes all probes coordinates for the myeloid panel.
 This file is used by eggd_picardqc_v1.0.0
 * :sleeping_bed: /bed_files/b38/kits/myeloid/pindel_cgppindel_filtering_coordinates_v1.0.bed
 > This bed file contains only regions of genes that the myeloid clinical team has deemed relevant for the detection of FLT3 ITDs and CEBPA/CALR Indels.
-It includes the  intron 12-13, exon 13, intron 13-14, exon 14, intron 14-15 of FLT3.
+It includes the  exon 13, intron 13-14, exon 14, intron 14-15, exon 15 of FLT3.
 It also includes exon 9 of CALR and exon 1 of CEBPA +/- 20bp padding.
 The coordinates were retrieved using Ensembl GRCh38.
 The bed file contains the following columns: chromosome, start position, end position, gene symbol, Refseq transcript ID.

 * :sleeping_bed: /bed_files/b38/kits/snp_genotyping/snp_genotyping_GRCh38_v1.0.bed